Shinstealer/servelet-project/README.md

-# servelet-project
+# Servelet WEB project

+**:book: project

+:arrow_right: built shopping Mall

 **:book: purpose**

-:arrow_right:It is to learn how to build web system with Java language and MVC pattern
+:arrow_right: It is to learn how to build web system with Java language and MVC pattern

 **:book: Enviorment**